Reentry Legal Services (ReLeSe)

 What do volunteers do?

 Volunteers provide clients with advice concerning their eligibility to expunge their New Jersey criminal records.
 Volunteers make this assessment based on clients’ criminal case history (CCH) reports and other supporting documents.
 If more information is needed before an assessment can be given, volunteers advise clients what additional documents are needed.
 If the client is ineligible for expungement, the attorney provides the client with advice about expungement law and referral to social service agencies that may be of assistance.
-Attorneys also accept full representation cases for expungement.
+Clinics are held the second Tuesday of the month at the Essex County Superior Court, Hall of Records in Newark from 1:30 pm to 4 pm.
+Attorneys also accept full representation cases for expungement through the clinic or VLJ's case opportunities list.
 A successful expungement is life-changing legal relief and our volunteers are a vital part of making that change happen.

 How to sign up

-If you work at Gibbons or McCarter and English, please check with the pro bono coordinator at your firm and complete our volunteer registration form.
-If you work outside of those firms and would like to volunteer to take on full representation expungements, please fill out our registration form.
-Cases are referred via VLJ’s case opportunities list, which is emailed out on the first and third Wednesday of the month.
+To become a volunteer with VLJ’s Reentry Program, please fill out VLJ’s volunteer registration form.
+Please indicate which monthly clinics you are interested in attending.
+Full representation cases are referred via the clinic or VLJ’s case opportunities list, which is emailed out on the first and third Wednesday of the month.
 All new volunteers are immediately signed up to receive this email listing of available cases.
 If you see a case you are interested in, you should email the VLJ staff person on the case list who will then send you conflict information.